-Dental Crowns & Bridges in Lititz and Lancaster
+Dental Crowns & Bridges in Lititz

 The importance of replacing missing teeth cannot be overstated.
 Even if you have only one missing tooth, the consequences can affect your oral, physical and emotional health.
 In your mouth, missing teeth can lead to tooth drift and improper bite alignment; temporomandibular joint disorder, known as TMJ or TMD; and an increased risk of both tooth decay and gum disease.
 Physically, missing teeth can sometimes be a cause of malnutrition, because you may be unable to eat a complete and well-balanced diet.
 Emotionally, missing teeth can affect your sense of self-confidence.
 Simply knowing that the people you meet may be focusing on the hole in your smile prevents some from fully participating in conversations whether in social or professional situations.
 Furthermore, missing teeth can even lead to a speech impediment, because of the critical role teeth play in our ability to clearly pronounce words.

 One of the most convenient and natural-looking tooth replacement options is a crown and bridge.
 This oral prosthetic device combines the security of dental crowns with the natural appearance of false teeth to restore your complete smile.
 A dental crown and bridge can be used to replace one missing tooth or two or more consecutive missing teeth.
 Dental crowns are cemented to healthy teeth on either side of your missing teeth and then false teeth, or pontics, literally bridge the gap in your smile.

 Once you and restorative dentist Dr. Moriarty decide that a crown and bridge is the best tooth replacement option for you, then he will recommend the best material for your prosthetic—metal, gold, porcelain, or zirconia—depending on where in your mouth the bridge is necessary.